 There’s not much hype associated with their label and logo.
 It makes one wonder if that is why we don’t hear much about this brand anymore on TV.

 Heineken Beer features a 5-point red star as well as a well-designed logo with the letters of the brand.
-But there is something special about the “e’s.”
+But there is something special about “e’s.”
 They are “smiling.”
 Yes, that’s right.
 If you look at the e’s, it does appear that they are smiling.
 This was an idea that the owners had because they wanted the brand to project a more friendly attitude.
 They just titled the “e’s” backward a bit to achieve this effect.

 The other part of their logo has changed over the years but traditionally has included a scripted font for the brand name with the mountain the background.
-Rainier Beer was developed before and around the time of prohibition, so the brand sometimes wondered if they would be able to follow through with this plans to get their brand going.
+Rainier Beer was developed before and around the time of prohibition, so the brand sometimes wondered if they would be able to follow through with these plans to get their brand going.

 But they are still around and still prefer the mountain as their logo.

 The logo features a bold red background for the brand name with a crown that sits on top of the name to illustrate that they are the “king of beers,” a point they have demonstrated in numerous TV, radio, and other types of ads throughout the history of their brand.
 It has a vintage beer logo that has the essence of sophistication within.

-The Common Factor in a Successful Beer Logo
+The Common Factor in Successful Beer Logos

 So what do all of these beer logos and brand have in common?
 At one glance, nothing.
-But, if you look closer at the details, you’ll see that they all focus on the brand name as well as the most important advertising component that they are trying to use for their branding.
+But, if you look closer at the details, you’ll see that they all focus on the brand name as well as the most crucial advertising component that they are trying to use for their branding.

 For example, the Budweiser brand uses the crown to remind people of their “king of beers” idea.
 The Rainier brand uses their picture graphic of the famous mountain, Mt.
 Rainer, located in the state of Washington.